ros2/ros2_documentation/source/Tutorials/Demos/Wait-for-Acknowledgment.rst

     ^C[INFO] [1743121570.344981639] [rclcpp]: signal_handler(signum=2)
     [INFO] [1743121570.345398788] [minimal_publisher_with_wait_for_all_acked]: All subscribers acknowledge messages

-When the publisher is terminated (e.g., by pressing Ctrl+C), it will wait for acknowledgment of all messages sent before shutdown.
+When the publisher is terminated (e.g., by pressing :kbd:`Ctrl-C`), it will wait for acknowledgment of all messages sent before shutdown.
 If all subscribers acknowledge the messages, the publisher will print a message indicating that all subscribers have acknowledged the messages.
 If not, it will print a message indicating that not all subscribers acknowledged the messages within the specified timeout.